psemiletov/drumlabooh/docs/install.md

 [AUR](https://aur.archlinux.org/packages/drumlabooh)

-To build Drumlabooh form the source, you need to install dependencies first:
+To build Drumlabooh form the source, you need to install some dependencies first.
+Drumlabooh is based on JUCE, JUCE source code will be fetched by configuration process, so JUCE needs additional libraries.

 Dependencies (Ubuntu packages names):